ZaraPa/ZaraPa/README.md

   - ect.<br><br>

-- ⚡ Fun fact: My family is spread out around the world, and we make a point to come together for a reunion <br> at least once a year somewhere around the world.
+- ⚡ Fun fact: My family is spread out around the world, and we make a point to come together for a reunion at least once a year somewhere around the world.

 - 💕 I'm passionate about using data to drive innovation and solve real-world problems.